mahoney1/_older_fab-samples-work/commpaper-README.md

 </p>
 </details>
+Commercial paper is purchased by money market funds and banks.

 #### Explainers

 <details><summary>Commercial Paper - what is it briefly?</summary>

 </br>
-It is a type of unsecured bond, issued by established companies (eg big manufacturers, blue chip corporations) to gain short-term capital - usually no more than 6-9 months.
+It is a type of unsecured promissory note, issued by established companies (eg big manufacturers, blue chip corporations) to gain short-term capital - usually no more than 6-9 months.
 Why?
 To meet short-term financial obligations.
-They issue a paper  (a promissory note) for specific projects, such as big capital investments, to pay contractors or even debt restructuring.
+Commercial paper is generally purchased by money market funds and banks - it becomes an important investment strategy during financial recessions :-).A corporation issues a paper (in the form of a promissory note) for specific projects, such as big capital investments, to pay contractors or even debt restructuring.
 The tutorial describes MagnetoCorp (car manufacturer) who landed a huge contract, and will need approx. $5m in capital (payroll obligations), to hire 1000 car workers for at least 6 months (with no car revenues yet - its a financial strain).
 Underpinning this, of course, is that the issuer, MagnetoCorp, has every confidence that (say, in 6 months time) it will be in a position to pay out the face value ($5m in this case) when the commercial paper is redeemd by an investor, on its maturity date :-).
 </p>
 </details>